Best fungal nail treatment

 |Home treatment||Effective, if applied correctly and consistently||Affordable|

 Antifungal treatment by your GP

-Diagnose & treatment with antifungal tabletsGettin a diagnose by your GP is the only way you can be 100% sure you have a fungal nail infection.
-After your GP has made a diagnose, he or she can prescribe medication for you nails.
+Diagnose & treatment with antifungal tabletsGettin a diagnose by your GP (onychomycosis) is the only way you can be 100% sure you have a fungal nail infection.
+After your GP has made a diagnose (blood test + sample analysed by a laboratory), he or she can prescribe oral antifungal medication, like Terbinafine or Itraconazole, for your nails.
 This usually concerns pharmaceutical antifungal tablets, which can have bad side effects.

-Antifungal agents inhibit the growth of the fungus, causing the fungus to die and the infection to be treated.
-Long-term use of antifungal agents is needed to cure fungal nails.
+Antifungal agents in oral antifungal support the immune system and inhibit the growth of the fungus, causing the fungus to die and the infection to be treated.
+Long-term use (minimum several months) of antifungal agents is needed to cure fungal nails.
 Examples are itraconazole and terbinafine.

 - Always a correct diagnose